thiamsantos/telegramex/CONTRIBUTING.md

 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
+By participating in this project you agree to abide by its terms.

 ## Reporting Issues
 Found a problem?
 Want a new feature?
-First of all see if your issue or idea has [already been reported](https://github.com/thiamsantos/telegramex/issues).
+First of all see if your issue or idea has [already been reported][issue].
-If don't, just open a [new clear and descriptive issue](https://github.com/thiamsantos/telegramex/issues/new).
+If don't, just open a [new clear and descriptive issue][new-issue].

 ## Submitting pull requests
 Pull requests are the greatest contributions, so be sure they are focused in scope, and do avoid unrelated commits.
 And submit your pull request after making sure that all tests pass and they are covering 100% of the code.

-- Fork it!
+- [Fork][fork] it!
 - Clone your fork: `git clone https://github.com/<your-username>/telegramex`
 - Navigate to the newly cloned directory: `cd telegramex`
 - Create a new branch for the new feature: `git checkout -b my-new-feature`